CISecurity/ControlsAssessmentSpecification/control-14/control-14.5.rst

 * M4 = List of monitoring tools inappropriately configured
 * M5 = List of endpoints covered by at least one monitoring tool
 * M6 = List of endpoints not covered by at least one monitoring tool
-* M7 = The number of endpoints storing, processing, or transmitting sensitive information (count of M1)
+* M7 = Count of endpoints storing, processing, or transmitting sensitive information (count of M1)
-* M8 = The number of sensitive information monitoring tools (count of M2)
+* M8 = Count of sensitive information monitoring tools (count of M2)
-* M9 = The number of monitoring tools appropriately configured (count of M3)
+* M9 = Count of monitoring tools appropriately configured (count of M3)
-* M10 = The number of monitoring tools inappropriately configured (count of M4)
+* M10 = Count of monitoring tools inappropriately configured (count of M4)
-* M11 = The number of endpoints covered by at least one monitoring tool (count of M5)
+* M11 = Count of endpoints covered by at least one monitoring tool (count of M5)
-* M12 = The number of endpoints not covered by at least one monitoring tool (count of M6)
+* M12 = Count of endpoints not covered by at least one monitoring tool (count of M6)

 Metrics
 -------